 \section{Conclusion}

 We presented methods for controlled vocabulary modification of pre-trained language models through improved tokenizer extension and pruning.
 Our proposed continued BPE training extends an existing tokenizer directly on domain-specific data, avoiding the inefficiencies of appending tokens from an independently trained tokenizer.
 Experiments across multiple languages and model families demonstrate that this approach enhances tokenization efficiency and more effectively utilizes the extended vocabulary.
 In parallel, our leaf-based pruning algorithm enables safe vocabulary reduction by removing redundant tokens without degrading model performance.
 Together, these techniques provide a practical framework for adapting tokenizers to new domains and languages while maintaining model compactness and quality.
-We release an open-source toolkit implementing both methods to facilitate further research on vocabulary adaptation for pre-trained models.
+To help facilitate further research on vocabulary adaptation, we release an open-source toolkit implementing our methods, while preserving compatibility with the Hugging Face format.